emtempleton/emtempleton.github.io/index.md

 Jordan, J., Rutter, E., & **Templeton, E.** (2012).
 Twenty-first Century Doodling: How does Facebook Use Impact Memory of Lecture Content?. *The Harvard Undergraduate Research Journal.* [[paper]](THURJ.pdf)

+### // Under Review or In Preparation

+Cox, C., **Templeton, E.**, & Fusaroli, R. (under review).
+Fine-Tuning Social Timing: From Non-Human to Human Animals and Back.
+A Commentary on “The Evolution of Social Timing” by Verga, Kotz, and Ravignani.

+**Templeton, E.**, Chang, L., Cone LeBeaumont, M., & Wheatley, T. (in prep).
+From talk to telepathy: The social benefits of saying more with less.

+**Templeton, E.**, Chang, L., & Wheatley, T. (in prep).
+Launch pad topics help strangers start their conversations.

+Welker, C., **Templeton, E.**, & Wheatley, T. (in prep).
+The affective benefits of diversified social interaction.